 Service Image

-We offer grooming services to any avian patient that is up to date on their annual exam.
+We offer wing clips and nail and beak trims to any avian patient that is up to date on their annual exam.
 Services include wing clippings, nail trims, and beak smoothing and/or trimming.
 We do this in the least stressful way, implementing two staff members, one to properly restrain the bird while the other is grooming, versus the typical avian and exotic pet store where the bird is restrained within a towel while the groomer performs their services.

 Appropriate wing clips consist of clipping the first 8-10 primary flight feathers either right below the primary covert feathers in which the bird will not be able to fly completely or in a rounded fashion allowing the bird to glide some distance before falling (depending on the species).
 Please note that clipping wings does not guarantee that your companion bird will not be able to escape.
 Always have your companion bird in an appropriate carrying case when going outdoors and never leave them alone for any amount of time.
 If you absolutely have to leave your bird outside, ensure that they are safe from predators, ideally in a double-lined cage or aviary.